shreyassahoo1/Enterprise-AI/README.md

-# 📄 Document RAG Assistant
+# 📄 Enterprise RAG Assistant

 A production-quality, beginner-friendly **Retrieval-Augmented Generation (RAG)** chatbot that answers questions **strictly from your uploaded PDF documents** — built with LangChain, OpenAI, FAISS, and Streamlit.